 Whatever “I” become, I cathect significance and meaning into it, and it becomes “real” to me.
 A crucifix seen by a devout Catholic exists in a completely different world than a crucifix seen by a traditional Thai Buddhist, who does not cathect a personal deity out into the universe at all.
 A Catholic and a Buddhist cathect different universes, and tend to believe their universe is the “real” one.

-When cathexis ends, all projected significance and meaning disappear.
+When cathexis ends, all projected meaning and significance disappear.
 When this happens, if there is still some belief in a separate and unique “me,” existential despair arises.
 Uh-oh!
 If there is no significance and meaning in anything, what is the point of “me”?
 What is the purpose of “my” life?
 Who am “I”?
 How should “I” live “my” life?
 These are the existential questions of despair shouted out of the now apparently empty and meaningless box of “me.”
 The “me” is now attempting to give meaning and significance to the fact that life has no meaning and significance.
 This seemingly nihilistic view is simply another philosophical stance the “me” mind takes to protect itself.

 A lucky “me” will now run right smack into an authentic awakening teacher who will have the honor of delivering the coup de grace.
 Whack!
 It’s over.